len0rd/janus-broadcastChatroom/README.md

 ## Setup the fileserver

-We'll need some files in this repository later for the Janus Install
+We'll need some of the files in this repository later for the Janus Install

 ```bash
 git clone https://github.com/len0rd/janus-multiroom.git